(Image Credit: Flickr – faungg )

 — China’s new pilot land reform may hold the key of breaking the unsustainable socioeconomic model.

 On September 29th the Chinese Communist Party’s reform leading group held its fifth meeting to discuss the long overdue topic of rural land reform.
-Chaired by President and General Secretary Xi Jinping, the leading group announced a buy viagra in rural asset reform.
+Chaired by President and General Secretary Xi Jinping, the leading group announced a pilot project in rural asset reform.
 Chen Xiaohua, the vice minister of agriculture told China’s state-run Xinhua news agency that it would speed up the registration and confirmation of land plots and launch a pilot project that would enable farmers to become “shareholders” of their newly-registered collectively-owned land.
 The reform hopes to unlock the wealth of China’s farmers and promote consolidation of China’s fragmented agricultural industry, while sidestepping any hint of privatization of collectively owned land.
-The reform, along with China’s recently passed viagra for sale, could be the missing pieces to Li Keqiang’s urbanization plan released in March.
+The reform, along with China’s recently passed budget amendment, could be the missing pieces to Li Keqiang’s urbanization plan released in March.